 The Gulf Coast Council (GCC) is a regional entity of the International Federation of Fly Fishers (IFFF).
-Since 1964, the Federation of Fly Fishers has been an organized voice for fly fishers.
-We represent all aspects of fly fishing from the art of casting instration and fly tying, to the protection of our diverse fisheries.
-The International Federation of Fly Fishers, and its Councils, are the only organized advocate for fly fishing on an international, national and regional level.
+Since 1964, the "Federation" has been "the organized voice for fly fishers".
+We represent all aspects of fly fishing from the arts of casting and fly tying, to the protection of our diverse fisheries.
+The International Federation of Fly Fishers, and its Councils, are "the only organized advocates for fly fishing on an international, national and regional level".
 For over 50 years the Federation has been "conserving, restoring, educating - through fly fishing".

-Founded in 2006, the Gulf Coast Council - IFFF represents eleven (11) charter and affliated FFF clubs, as well as individual IFFF members, in Louisiana, Mississippi and coastal Alabama.
+Founded in 2006, the Gulf Coast Council - IFFF represents fourteen (14) charter and affliated IFFF clubs, as well as individual IFFF members, in Louisiana, Mississippi, coastal Alabama and northwestern Florida.

-With the country's greatest and most nutrient rich river and estuary system, plus the rich coastal rivers and estuaries of Mississippi and Alabama, the GCC region is home to some of the greatest saltwater fishing in North America, in both brackish and blue waters.
-Containing over one-half of the saltwater marsh in the U.S., the northern Gulf coast from the Sabine River east to Pensacola is home to the greatest number of red drum or "redfish" in the nation.
-Our region is also home to the nation's largest, spotted seatrout fishery, as well as having some of the best offshore fisheries in the country located at the mouth of the Mississippi River, and the white, sandy beaches from Waveland, MS to east of Destin, FL are also home to spectacular wade fishing for many species, especially pompano!
+With the country's greatest and most nutrient rich river and estuary system located in Louisiana and with the rich coastal rivers and estuaries of Mississippi, Alabama, and northwestern Florida, the GCC region is home to some of the greatest saltwater fishing in North America, in both brackish and blue waters.
+Louisiana alone contains over one-half of the saltwater marsh in the U.S., and the northern Gulf coast from the Sabine River to the waters east of Destin are home to the greatest number of red drum or "redfish" in the nation.
+Our region is also home to the nation's largest, spotted weakfish (speckled trout/spotted seatrout) fishery, as well as having some of the best offshore fisheries in the country located at the mouth of the Mississippi River, and the white, sandy beaches from Waveland, MS to east of Destin, FL are also home to spectacular wade fishing for many species, especially pompano!